What Wedding Videography Really Looks Like on the Big Day

 How do we Capture Audio?

 Sound is crucial for video so we go all out to ensure it sounds great and is captured well.
-Typically the Groom and Officiant will be on wireless microphones that amplify for the guests to hear during the wedding.
-We simultaneously recording ambient noise with a field recorder tucked away in the alter out of sight.
+Typically the Groom and Officiant will be on wireless microphones that we get a direct feed from.
+We simultaneously record ambient noise with a field recorder tucked away in the alter out of sight.
 As a backup, we also record off of the DJ's soundboard and each camera captures ambient noise.
 At Samuel and Brittneys wedding we ran 7 sources of audio and you would never even know.

 On average, we are capturing audio from 5 different sources during anything with important sound.